 What is Transparent Indoor cable?

-Transparent indoor cable is simple in its construction.
-In fact, it is simply a tight buffered optical fiber.
-Tough and weather resistant jacketing material is extruded over the optical fiber to form the cable.
+The transparent indoor cable is simple in its construction.
+In fact, it is simply a tight-buffered optical fiber.
+Tough and weather-resistant jacketing material is extruded over the optical fiber to form the cable.
 The outer diameter of the cable is 0.9 millimeters.
 Normal tight buffers used in pigtails and patch cords also have 0.9 millimeters.
 Since the diameter is less than 1 millimeter, this cable is easy to handle and deploy.
 The weight of the tight coated cable is around 0.7 kg/km.
 No special tools are required for installation since the cable is handy.

 Solid refractive index matching material for Connector

 For normal field assembly SC connectors, a liquid refractive index matching gel is used to ensure the splicing characteristics.
 The same liquid refractive index matching gel will not work well with hole-assisted fibers.
 The splice loss characteristics are degraded if the same refractive index matching gel is used.
 The matching material penetrates the air holes in the hole-assisted fiber and a void is formed between the fiber end faces.
 NTT solves this problem by using a solid refractive index matching material.

 Installation using a transparent indoor cable is not visible to the eyes.
 However, if looked specifically to find out the cabling route, it is possible to identify and trace.
 To further improve the aesthetics of the room, NTT uses transparent fixtures.
 The fixtures are available as pin-point type or protection type, and both of these types are also sorted into two styles.
 This component is fixed in place with double-sided tape.
 The multi-type can be fixed to different kinds of walls with double-sided tape, plaster pins, or screws.
 All the fixtures are transparent in color.